Fishrock123/io.js/doc/api/repl.markdown

     alias iojs="env NODE_NO_READLINE=1 rlwrap iojs"

+### Persistent History

 By default, the REPL will persist history between `iojs` REPL sessions by saving to a `.node_repl_history` file in the user's home directory.
 This can be disabled by setting the environment variable `NODE_REPL_HISTORY=""`.

+Previously in io.js v2.x, REPL history was controlled by using a `NODE_REPL_HISTORY_FILE` environment variable, and the history was saved in JSON format.
+This variable has now been deprecated, and your REPL history will automatically be converted to using a new format, lines separated by OS-defined line-breaks.
+The new file will be saved to either your home directory, or a directory defined by the new `NODE_REPL_HISTORY` variable, as documented below.

+### Environment Variable Options

 The built-in repl (invoked by running `iojs` or `iojs -i`) may be controlled via the following environment variables:

- - `NODE_REPL_HISTORY` - if given, must be a path to a user-writable, user-readable file.
-When a valid path is given, persistent REPL history will be saved to the specified file rather than `.node_repl_history` in the user's home directory.
+ - `NODE_REPL_HISTORY` - When a valid path is given, persistent REPL history will be saved to the specified file rather than `.node_repl_history` in the user's home directory.
 Setting this value to `""` will disable persistent REPL history.